Growth Guide

 Offer enrollment incentives that protect your margins

-A 10-15% discount off the à la carte total for upfront program payment is the standard.
+A 10-15% discount off the à la carte total for upfront treatment plan payment is the standard.
 You can also offer a complimentary add-on (LED session, product sample kit) for enrolling on the spot.
 The incentive should feel valuable to the client but cost you very little in actual margin.

 5. 5

-Once a client enrolls, the system should handle the rest: auto-schedule the remaining sessions at recommended intervals, send pre-visit prep instructions for each phase, trigger progress check-ins between sessions, and prompt the maintenance conversation as the program nears completion.
+Once a client enrolls, the system should handle the rest: auto-schedule the remaining sessions at recommended intervals, send pre-visit prep instructions for each phase, trigger progress check-ins between sessions, and prompt the maintenance conversation as the treatment plan nears completion.

 A real enrollment shift in numbers

-A two-esthetician practice in Portland restructured their menu around four core programs and trained their team on the consultation-to-enrollment flow.
+A two-esthetician practice in Portland restructured their menu around four core treatment plans and trained their team on the consultation-to-enrollment flow.
 Before the change, 95% of bookings were single-session facials at an average of $145.
-Three months after the shift, 35% of new clients enrolled in programs with an average enrollment value of $780.
-Monthly revenue grew from $24,000 to $31,500 — a 31% increase — with no change in total appointment count.
+Three months after the shift, 35% of new clients enrolled in treatment plans with an average enrollment value of $780.
+Monthly revenue grew from $24,000 to $31,500 - a 31% increase - with no change in total appointment count.
 The difference was entirely per-client value.

 SpaSphere features that help